IRATI/demonstrator/README.md

 ###############################################################################

-This repository contains a command-line tool (gen.py) which allows the user to try and test the IRATI in a multi-node scenario with the minimum possible effort.
+This repository contains a command-line tool (gen.py) which allows the user to easily try and test the IRATI in a multi-node scenario.

+The purpose of the tool is twofold:

+* Allow people interested in RINA to experience with a IRATI stack
+* Help IRATI developers and software release engineers to carry out integration and regression tests

+For the first kind of users, no knoweledge about how to compile and install IRATI is required.
+Everything the user need is self-contained in this repository and is explained in this document.

 Each node is emulated using a light Virtual Machine (VM), run under the control of the QEMU hypervisor.
 All the VMs are run locally without any risk for your